jack-y/seneca-entity-crud-now-on-GitLab/README.md

 You can pass `base`, `zone` and `name` of your entity namespace as optional arguments to override the options.

+You can proceed to input data validation before the update.
+See the [validate action readme][] file.

 You can pass a `nonamespace: true` argument to remove the namespace of the resulting entity.
 See the previous chapter: [The returned namespace](#the-returned-namespace).

-`validate` and `validate_function` are the optional arguments for input data validation.
-See the previous chapter: [Input data validation](#input-data-validation).

 The entity ID must be found in the database.
 If not, a `success: false` result is fired.